BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-paradigms.md

 info:
   goals:
-    - To define the imperative, declaritive (functional and logic), object-oriented, and scripting programming paradigms
+    - To define the imperative, declarative (functional and logic), object-oriented, and scripting programming paradigms
+    - To explore concurrency within programming paradigms
   models:
     - model: |
         xxx